About Us

 Jose Fernando Florez Gomez

-Program: Phd in Chemical Physics
+Program: Ph.D. in Chemical Physics

 Project: Nanomaterial for Anodes with application in Lithium-Ion Batteries